Is your digestion “socially normal” or actually normal?

 You’ll get the most out of your sessions with these practitioners by doing a little detective work yourself, first.
 Keep a food and symptom journal to help you draw the connection between what you eat and how you feel.
 I love the MySymptoms app, which makes it easy to track and identify possible triggers.
 Ideally, keep a log for a week or so before visiting a GI doc or holistic nutritionist, so they can offer some insight.

 General Tips for Improving Your Digestive Health

 - Identify possible digestive-issue triggers and eliminate them.
 Keep a food and symptom log to help bring to light any possible food sensitivities.
 For many people, gluten and dairy are the top culprits, but you could have a sensitivity to just about anything.
-If you notice you get bloated every time you eat cheese or have to go running to the loo with loose stool after your favorite wheat cereal, experiment with eliminating the possible offending food.
+If you notice you get bloated every time you eat cheese or have to go running to the loo with loose stool after your favorite wheat cereal, try eliminating the possible offending food.
 Do this for at least 2 weeks to see if the symptoms disappear.
 You can then experiment with adding the food back and noting if the symptoms reappear.
 While you can do this yourself, a holistic nutritionist or health coach can better guide you through this process, provide alternatives, to help interpret the results.
 Sometimes you’ll want to avoid or limit the food long-term, while other times, simply healing the gut and repairing digestion will allow you to eat the food again without issues.
 (I walk participants through this process in my Nutrition Course).
 Note that sensitivities don’t only appear in the digestive system.
 If you experience sneezing, a runny nose, acne, rashes, hives, headaches, or brain fog while eating something or soon after, that can also be a sign of an issue.